FDA denounces practice of giving livestock antibiotics to stimulate growth while farm workers are developing antibiotic resistance.

 “A limitation of our study is that it did not sample animals on the farm,” Heaney said.
 “However, it does provide information that could contribute to a discussion about antibiotics use in livestock production.”

 Staph infections can be fatal, and often start with a skin infection.
-The U.S. Centers for Disease Control has said that controlling MRSA is one of their top priorities.

 Despite the presence of the bacteria, the workers did not have full-blown infections.

-“Whether or not these drug-resistant livestock associated strains of [Staph] pose a health risk to workers still needs to be investigated,” Heaney said.
+“Whether or not these drug-resistant livestock associated strains of [Staph]pose a health risk to workers still needs to be investigated,” Heaney said.
 “Studies designed to assess the occurrence of [Staph] infections among livestock workers would need to be conducted to advance understanding about the potential health implications of nasal carriage.
 In clinical settings, nasal carriage has been shown to increase the risk of subsequent infection, but the state of knowledge about risks that nasal carriage may pose to livestock worker health is limited.”

 In the study, researchers noted that livestock raised in industrial settings commonly are given antibiotics to stimulate growth.
 In a statement to Healthline, the U.S. Food and Drug Administration, or FDA, denounced this practice.